ossf/great-mfa-project/getting-yubikey-token-from-github.md

 <img src="github-key-3.png" alt="drawing" width="774" height="519"/>

-Next, verify the proper desired token was selected and then "Check-out"
+Next, verify the proper desired token was selected and then "Check-out".

 <img src="github-key-4.png" alt="drawing" width="774" height="519"/>

-Enter the approrpaite information (email address, name, address, etc.).
+Enter the appropriate information (email address, name, address, etc.).
 Use the coupon code mailed to you and "Apply" it to your order.
 This should adjust the price to "$0 USD".

 **Important**: Use a shipping address where you have reasonable confidence